 Here is a timeline and guide for the process:

 Your new passport will cost the price of an ordinary adult passport, plus an overseas processing charge and special delivery charge.
-As the prices increase every year check the Australian Passport fees here.
-The website shows prices in Australian Dollars (AUD) and the UK Passport Office will convert these into Pounds (GBP).
-Using a converter you can get a near enough idea of the passport costs.
+As the prices increase every year check the latest Australian Passport fees here.
+The website shows prices in Pounds (GBP) and Australian Dollars (AUD).

 Get New Passport Photos